-Hologres supports executing tasks with serverless computing resources.
-Available serverless resources are limited at both the instance and SQL levels.
+Hologres lets you execute tasks using serverless computing resources.
+These resources are limited at both the instance and SQL levels.
 This topic describes the resource limits for serverless computing and explains how to manage serverless resources for your SQL queries.

 Serverless resource quota

-Serverless resource quota is the maximum amount of serverless resources a Hologres instance can request.
-This quota is determined by the instance's dedicated computing resources.
-The table below outlines this relationship.
+The serverless resource quota is the maximum amount of serverless computing resources that a Hologres instance can request.
+This quota is determined by the dedicated computing resources of the instance.
+The following table describes this relationship.

-The serverless resource quota is the maximum concurrent serverless resources that all active SQL queries (in the
+The serverless resource quota is the maximum amount of serverless resources that can be concurrently used by all active SQL queries (in the EXECUTE state) on an instance.

-If an instance's serverless resource quota is exceeded or the serverless resource pool in the zone is exhausted, new SQL queries are queued (entering the
+Serverless computing is a pay-as-you-go computing resource, and resource allocation is not guaranteed.
+If the instance quota is exceeded or the serverless resource pool in the zone is full, submitted SQL queries are queued (enter the QUEUE state) to wait for resources.

 Set serverless resources for SQL queries

-SQL query resource allocation is determined by the minimum of the three factors in the table below.
-Resources are requested in 15 CU increments.
+The amount of resources allocated to an SQL query is the minimum of the three factors that are described in the following table.
+Resources are requested in increments of 15 CUs.

 |

-To ensure adequate resources for SQL execution, avoid changing this parameter.
+To ensure that sufficient resources are available for SQL execution, avoid changing this parameter.
 If you must change it, perform thorough testing first.

 -- Set the maximum CUs to allocate for a single serverless computing task.
 Default: 512.